Policy Statement 25

 i.
 Area and facility reservation rates will be computed by compiling the applicable personnel costs, hourly utility cost, and any other related cost for the facility being reserved.
 The fee charged for use of public recreation facilities shall be comparable to commercial or market rates.

 i.
-Charitable, non-profit IRS 501C(3) recognized organizations, Cary based, community serving organizations who conduct an event on Town property for the purpose of raising funds must pay the established reservation fee calculated to cover the costs to the Town for use of said facility.
-Reduction in the reservation fee may be discounted as outlined in the adopted Town of Cary Annual Operating Budget.
+Charitable, non-profit IRS 501(c)(3) recognized organizations, Cary based, community serving organizations who conduct an event on Town property for the purpose of raising funds must pay the established reservation fee calculated to cover the costs to the Town for use of said facility.

 ii.
 The charitable organization must provide evidence of comprehensive general liability insurance sufficient to protect the Town against risk.
 Such evidence must name the Town as an additional insured under the organizations policy.